Sequence Labelling

 Creating your own model

-As long your task is a sequence labelling of text, adding a new corpus and create an additional model should be straightfoward.
-If you want to build a model named toto based on labelled data in one of the supported format (CoNLL, TEI or GROBID CRF), create the subdirectory data/sequenceLabelling/toto and copy your training data under it.
+As long as your task is sequence labelling, adding a new corpus and creating an additional model is straightforward.
+If you want to build a model named toto based on labelled data in one of the supported formats (CoNLL, TEI or GROBID CRF), create the subdirectory data/sequenceLabelling/toto and copy your training data under it.